-Chicago a cappella’s Educational Outreach Program strives to promote and improve the life-long performance, understanding and appreciation of a cappella vocal music through programming, mentorship and collaboration with schools and community organizations in Chicago and beyond.
+Chicago a cappella’s Educational Outreach programming strives to promote and improve the life-long performance, understanding and appreciation of ensemble singing.

 High School Internship Program

 This unique and innovative program gives high school students a full year of musical and administrative training with our professional musicians, directors and arts administrators in a broad range of settings.
 Chicago a cappella High School Interns gain valuable skills to help further their musical ambitions, including how to rehearse collaboratively, how to sing at a high level in a small a cappella ensemble, and how such activities are supported behind the scene by a nonprofit organization.
 The interns meet regularly and rehearse as an ensemble, attend Chicago a cappella rehearsals, receive mentorship from staff members and other professionals, and assist at Chicago a cappella concerts.
 The class of 2016-17 High School Interns includes six talented high school students representing four Chicago-area schools.

 Auditions for the 2017-18 program will take place on May 21, 2017.
 Download our information packet here.
 For more information or to schedule an audition, email Rob Karel or call him at (773)281-7820x1.